dm6718/RITSAR/README.md

 Future capabilities may include using the python multiprocessing toolbox for the fast-factorized backprojection algorithm.

-To install, first download and unzip the repository.
-Then from the command line, go to the unzipped directory and type "python setup.py install".
-To uninstall, simply remove the ritsar directory.
-This can be done by "rm -rf /(Python Directory)/Libs/site-packages/ritsar" for an anaconda distribution of python.

 Data included with this toolset includes a small subset of the AFRL Gotcha data provided by AFRL/SNA.
 The full data set can be downloaded separately from https://www.sdms.afrl.af.mil/index.php?collection=gotcha after user registration.
 Also included is a single dataset from Sandia National Labs.

 If anyone is interested in collaborating, I can be reached at dm6718@g.rit.edu.
 Ideas on how to incorporate a GUI would be greatly appreciated.